 Students can only use their mobile phones before or after school.
-Mobile phones may be used before 8:40 and after the end of the school day.
+Mobile Phones may be used before 8:40 and after the end of the school day.

 - Mobile phones must be switched off during school hours.
-Mobile phones are to be kept out of sight in student's lockers for the duration of the day. - Students are responsible for all of their personal effects while at school.
+Mobile phones are to be kept out of sight in student's schoolbags inside their locker for the duration of the day. - Students are responsible for all of their personal effects while at school.
 The school accepts no responsibility for replacing lost, stolen or damaged mobile phones. - Students must not take any photographs or film other students or school community members without their consent. - Students may not send harassing or threatening messages. - Mobile phones must not be used in prohibited spaces.
-These include changing rooms, toilets, gyms and swimming pools. - Students will display courtesy, consideration and respect for others when using a mobile phone. - Students caught using their phone inappropriately (including using it during school hours) will have their phone confiscated by the principal and it will be returned to them at the end the same school day. - If there is persistent inappropriate mobile phone usage, the student will not be allowed to bring their phone to school. - If parents wish to contact their child during the school day, they may phone the school office directly.
+These include changing rooms, toilets, gyms and swimming pools. - Students will display courtesy, consideration and respect for others when using a mobile phone. - Students caught using their phone inappropriately (including using it during school hours) will have their phone confiscated by the principal and it will be returned to them at 16:00 on the same day. - If there is persistent inappropriate mobile phone usage, the student will not be allowed to bring their phone to school. - If parents wish to contact their child during the school day, they may phone the school office directly.

-16. EMERGENCY PROCEDURES INTRODUCTION
+14. EMERGENCY PROCEDURES INTRODUCTION